We Should Listen to Palestinians, Not Selena Gomez (Or Other Celebs), Right Now

 “

-"While their platforms generate immense engagement, which is important to bring awareness to these conversations, their statements can, and often do, cause more harm than good."
+"While their platforms generate immense engagement, which is important to bring awareness to these conversations, their statements can cause more harm than good."

 NICOLE FROIO